direktiv/direktiv.github.io/docs/examples/using-terraform-plugin.md

 ```

 ## Terraform
-The terraform files are provided from the git repository.
-We just need to add in the secret variables to spawn the machines.
+The files terraform need are provided from the `git` clone state that happened before which saves the variable as `tar.gz` file.

-The execution-folder directs the Terraform container to tell it where to execute from as all the terraform files are stored in different directories on this repository.
+When it is imported into the `terraform` container it ends up being a folder on the temp directory.
+The `execution-folder` in the input directs terraform to where the `apply` will be executed from.

 **NOTE: Terraform container has its own http backend located at 'http://localhost:8001/{state-name}'.
 If provided args-on-init and state-name we will write the tfstate to a workflow variable.**

 ### Azure
-The only secrets required to run with Azure is a subscription_id, client_id, client_secret and a tenant_id.
+The only secrets required to run this workflow with Azure are:

+- subscription_id
+- client_id
+- client_secret
+- tenant_id

 ```yaml